waysact/react-style/README.md

 - create CSS with annoyingly small CSS className selectors
 - isn't smart about actual references to the css object

-TODO
----
-- fix the generation of CSS classNames to support more than 1 character classNames

 Usage
 ---
 ```